SamsTheNerd/HexGloop/modrinth.md

 - **Pedestals** - Can be used to embed non pattern iotas in the circle.
 - **Syncetrix** - Sends media waves across short distances for "wireless" circles.
 - **Accelerator** - Speeds up the circle.
-- **Undulator** - emits a redstone signal when the media wave is passing through it.
+- **Undulator** - Emits a redstone signal when the media wave is passing through it.
 - **Gloopy Slate Chest** - Provides an inventory for the circle to draw blocks and items from.

 </details>